Alexian123/TrafficMonitor/README.md

-# traffic-monitor
+# TrafficMonitor
-Car and pedestrian traffic light system with Arduino
+Car and pedestrian traffic light monitor library for Arduino